 Juan de Arellano Basket of Flowers (c.1664); Museo del Prado, Madrid

-"Three things are necessary for the salvation of man: To know what he ought to believe; to know what he ought to desire and to know what he ought to do"--St. Thomas Aquinas
+"Three things are necessary for the salvation of man: to know what he ought to believe; to know what he ought to desire and to know what he ought to do"--St. Thomas Aquinas

 - I began in this field as a result of my work for and personal relationship with the Princely House of Liechtenstein, one of Europe's most fabled art collectors, when I lived many years in Vienna.
 In addition, I have a small in-house press, William Caxton & Sons Publishing LLC, based in Washington DC, through which I publish a new print journal, Christoff's Old Masters, monographs and my own literary works.